duke-malaria-collaboratory/BRAVA/README.md

 Overview: Using samples from amplicon deep sequencing from gene targets, call haplotypes or call variants.

-Method: Targeted amplicon deep sequencing which produces forward and reverse fastq files for each sample.
+Input data: forward and reverse fastq files for each sample from targeted amplicon deep sequencing.

 [Snakemake](https://snakemake.readthedocs.io/en/stable) is a workflow manager that enables massively parallel and reproducible